 After heading back to the Academy for more advanced training, Jen helped Juliana find her first job in a specialty café at Spring Espresso and eventually Juliana moved on to Hush.
 The rest is a blur of big steps and career highlights.
 Juliana began to compete, attended the Cup of Excellence competition, became a Q Grader, secured a position as a trainer at Five Senses, won the WA State Barista competition (twice) and eventually worked for Five Senses full time as a well-regarded Account Manager.

 These days as a café operator, Juliana doesn’t forget her roots and just how valuable it is to have someone help you find opportunities.
 Jen played a pivotal role, as many mentors do, in helping Juliana find the right steps, fuelling her interest and growing her skillset.
 I asked Juliana how her experience in being developed by Jen affect the way she handles her staff at Pixel.
 “We always try to remain open and encouraging.” was her response.
-Currently, Pixel is funding their talented latte art whiz protégé Andy to compete in the latte art competition.

 - As in Path 1, you need to be in the right place to take on opportunities at the right time.
 Research some possible mentors and reach out to them or attend industry events to try and meet those who might be willing to help out.